 And after 3 years of using that keyboard in all of its MacBooks, Apple gave up on the butterfly keys and switched them out for the Magic Keyboard (similar to its external keyboard of the same name) keys, which are frankly so great that they should have been used all along.

 And even though it took Apple a while — the 16-inch MacBook Pro came out in Nov.
 2019, and it took until May 2020 for the 13-inch MacBook Pro to ditch the Butterfly switch keys — all MacBooks now have the same Magic Keyboard.
+The same goes for the new Apple M1-based versions.

 The Air also wins for those who, like me, don't really see the real value in the OLED Touch Bar, and prefer the physical Function keys, which are much harder to accidentally activate.